alvarotolentino/turbocopy/README.md

 | `CopyLibc` | [1.0447s 1.0589s 1.0743s] |
 | `CopyIoUring` | [1.3980s 1.4212s 1.4458s] |

-As you can see, the `CopyLibc` method is faster than the `CopyIoUring` method in our tests, this is because io_uring is not good for secuencial ac
+As you can see, the `CopyLibc` method is faster than the `CopyIoUring` method in our tests, this is because io_uring is not good for secuencial I/O

 Please note that these results may vary depending on the specific hardware and software configuration of your system.